 Lansing Community College is committed to making accommodations and providing services for persons with disabilities.
-The College has administrative and faculty specialists who respond to visual, hearing, mobility, and alternative learning accommodation needs, and they can be reached in the Handicapper Services Office (517) 483-1207.
+The College has administrative and faculty specialists who respond to visual, hearing, mobility, and alternative learning accommodation needs.
+They can be reached in the Office of Disability Support Services (517) 483-1207.
 The College adheres to the standards and guidelines set forth in the "Americans With Disabilities Act."

 Handicapper parking is available and clearly identified at Lansing Community College.
-For more information, call the office of Parking Services at (517)
+For more information, call the office of Parking Services at (517) 483-1798.